-A unique feature of the Vortex family of quadcopters is that the receiver type is auto-detected by the OSD when running the wizard.
+A unique feature of the Vortex family of quadcopters is that the receiver type is auto-detected by the OSD when running the Tx Wizard.
+There's no need to set things up prior to hooking up the receiver, provided it outputs a summed RC signal such as S-bus, PPM sum etc.